 - Best for: open lobbies, intersections, or where wall locations are blocked.

-- Pros: central position reduces wall shadows; can increase spacing between fixtures.
+- Pros: central position reduces wall shadows; can increase spacing between fixtures when ceiling mounted emergency lights are aimed properly.

-- Cons: verify box support and keep clear of diffusers/sprinklers and signage.
+- Cons: verify box support and keep clear of diffusers/sprinklers and signage; confirm the emergency light height doesn’t clash with other ceiling systems.

 End/Flag Mount (Perpendicular)